8 Emotional Triggers That Cause People To Spend

 5. The Need for Immediate Gratification

 We live in a “now” world with instant internet, instant food, and instant credit.
-When we see something that promises to satisfy one of our needs, we want it now.
+When you see something that promises to satisfy one of your needs, you want it now.
 When all purchases were made with cash, scratching this itch was harder.
 Credit cards have made it much easier to purchase instant gratification.

-6. The Desire To Protect Our Standard of Living
+6. The Desire To Protect Your Standard of Living

 Unless you’re intentionally trying to simplify your life, you’ll assume that any expenses incurred protecting that lifestyle are necessary, but changes in income, age and family status may suggest a different, more modest standard of living.
 Purchases made just “because I’ve always done that” are a telltale sign.